kiiluchris/django-rest-framework/README.md

 # django-rest-framework
-What is built from using a django rest framework tutorial
+An API built using the Django Rest Framework.